 It’s kind of like the internet thing “once you’ve seen it, you can’t unsee it”.
-Once I’ve heard a noise that sets me on edge, I can’t actually tune it out unless I have my headphones with and can play my music loudly enough to drown it out.
-Hearing a trigger noise sets off my fight or flight instinct, so not only does my adrenaline kick in because my body thinks it’s ready for a fight, (not that I’d actually fight someone about it, but you know what I mean) but my body also wants to flee from the noise, so it makes me feel panicky if I can’t move away from it.
-(For example if I’m on public transport, in a meeting or out to dinner.)
+Once I’ve heard a noise that sets me on edge, my brain can’t actually tune it out and focuses on it instead, unless I have my headphones with and can play my music loudly enough to drown it out.
+Hearing a trigger noise sets off my fight or flight instinct, so not only does my adrenaline kick in because my body thinks it’s ready for a fight, (not that I’d actually fight someone about it, but you know what I mean) but my body also wants to flee from the noise, so it makes me feel panicky if I can’t move away from it (for example if I’m on public transport, in a meeting or out to dinner.)
 It also brings out feelings of disgust for the person causing the noise (even if they don’t know they’re doing it) and I usually get super painful headaches because I’m clenching my jaw so much 🙁

-I also find that if I’m in publice places where a lot of people are talking all at once, and loudly, I find it incredibly hard to concentrate and it generally makes me feel dizzy and disorientated.
+I also find that if I’m in public places where a lot of people are talking all at once, and loudly, I find it incredibly hard to concentrate and it generally makes me feel dizzy and disoriented.

 Are there any treatments or cures for misophonia?

 There’s currently no cure for misophonia.
 It is possible to have Tinnitus Retraining Therapy (through the ENT department at your local hospital but you’d need a referral from your GP) which essentially teaches you how to ignore the sounds of tinnitus, so I guess it could be transferable to misophonia noises.
 There’s also CBT (Cognitive Behavioural Therapy) which could help.